douglasgreen/news/2025/reports/executive_orders/en.md

 remember his achievements and to draw inspiration from his leadership and dedication to the common good.

-## Memorandum for the Heads of Executive Departments and Agencies (Presidential Actions, February 18, 2025)
+## Radical Transparency About Wasteful Spending (Presidential Actions, February 18, 2025)

 The memorandum issued on February 18, 2025, by President Donald J. Trump focuses on increasing transparency regarding wasteful spending by the U.S. government.
 It highlights concerns that